 Ultimately, the measure of success is whether the viewer feels that they can place themselves within the scene at that particular moment and feel some of the emotion that was present when it was captured.
 His website: www.willnourse.photography

 10th Place – Thelma Lazo-Flores - "Structures of Thought"

 Thelma Lazo-Flores is a mid-career design educator trained in fine arts, art history, interior architecture, and regional planning.
-After a lengthy pause from her love of the visual arts, she recently returned to her passion in illustration and painting, and rediscovers creative inspiration in the use of multiple media.
+After a long pause from her love of the visual arts, she recently returned to her passion for illustration and painting and rediscovers creative inspiration in the use of multiple media.

 Her visual dialogues express material culture, architectural metaphors, and the natural environment.
 Thelma’s most recent body of works relentlessly examines the imaginative intersections of art, fauna and architectural elements using the less explored medium of colored pencils.

 Her artworks are emotionally evocative and recognizable with design elements and features, oftentimes revealing the muted discourse of drawing and realism.
 Further, images disclose artistic elements manifesting an interesting characteristic of gestural and controlled strokes, and the mediated fusion of hidden meanings and pragmatic objectification.
 Works evidently show the compositional depth of bliss and quietude, with constant allusions to human sensitivity and interpretation.

 In the past, she has explored multiple media like watercolor, acrylic, oil, pastel, and ink in both conventional and unconventional ways.
 Her evolving passion with colored pencils (watercolor-based, oil-based, graphite-based and ink-based) redefines her various approaches to creative expression, which also underlines the multitude of possibilities in developing other techniques and styles.
 Previously, her use of colored pencils remained a medium for schematic studies to her many designs of products, furniture, interiors, and visual merchandising.